Contested vs. Uncontested Divorce: What Is the Difference?

 - The parties save a lot of money on attorney’s fees and court costs.

-Most people marry with the intent of remaining so for the rest of their days.
-In reality, not only do 50 percent of U.S. marriages end...
+Most people marry to remain together for the rest of their lives.
+In reality, 50 percent of U.S. marriages end in divorce, and roughly...

 The Main Differences Between Contested and Uncontested Divorce